 Provocative Chocolate-Making with Dominique Persoone

-Chocolate-making may not seem that provocative, but somehow Dominque Persoone of The Chocolate Line has created the persona of a rebellious Belgian chocolatier.
+Chocolate-making may not seem that provocative.
+At the same time, Dominque Persoone of The Chocolate Line has somehow created the persona of a rebellious Belgian chocolatier.
 With inventions like the Chocolate Lipstick and the “Chocolate Shooter,” which catapults a cocoa-herb mixture into your nose that was devised for the Rolling Stones, Persoone brings a one-of-a-kind approach to chocolate.
-During his presentation at Chef Alps 2018, he talked about projects like his cocoa bean plantation in Mexico, art installations that required him to paint nude men and women in chocolate and making chocolate that looks like mouse poop.
-At the same time, he has captured the eye of the fine dining world, supplying chocolate to some of Belgium’s Michelin-starred restaurants and even earning his own star in the Michelin Guide.
+During his presentation, he talked about projects like his cocoa bean plantation in Mexico, art installations that required him to paint nude men and women in chocolate and making chocolate that looks like mouse poop.
+At the same time, he has captured the eye of the fine dining world.
+He supplies chocolate to some of Belgium’s Michelin-starred restaurants and has even earned his own star in the Michelin Guide.

 “If you don’t have the guts, you won’t change the world of food.” – Dominique Persoone

-For each guest in the audience at Chef Alps 2018, Persoone supplied them with a box of chocolates from The Chocolate Line.
-Throughout his talk, he would take a moment to describe the individual chocolates, and then he instructed us to eat them, which we gladly did.
+For each guest in the audience, Persoone supplied them with a box of chocolates from The Chocolate Line.
+Throughout his talk, he would take a moment to describe the individual chocolates.
+He would then instructe us to eat them, which we gladly did.
 Each offered an explosion of flavor, and it provided a nice accompaniment to his presentation.
 My personal favorite had a caramel of yuzu, with a ganache of raspberry and blueberry.
 It won the gold award at the Belgian National Competition in 2016.

 With shops in Bruges and Antwerp, a visit to The Chocolate Line would be an experience not be missed.
 Persoone produces fine Belgian chocolates, but with a sense of innovation and amusement that makes them incredibly unique.